amiros89/Portfolio/README.md

-# Python
+# Portfolio
-Portfolio of Python projects I've written
+Portfolio of projects I've written, mainly in Python